ngsxfem/ngsxfem/doc/paper.md

 * Scalar fictitious domain problems have been investigated in @Leh17.
 * Scalar and Stokes interface problems as in two-phase flow problems have been investigated in @LR16, @Leh16, @Leh16a, @LR19, @LPWL16, @OQS21 and @Lud20.
 In the latter publication Multigrid preconditioners have been developed.
 * PDEs on moving domains have been considered and discretizations have been implemented in `ngsxfem` in several publications.
-In @Pre18, @Hei20 space-time discretizations for scalar parabolic model problems are considered whereas a Eulerian time stepping method for scalar and unsteady Stokes problems have been considered in @LO19 and @vWRL20, see also the reproduction data in @vWRL20a.
+In @Pre18, @Hei20 space-time discretizations for scalar parabolic model problems are considered, whereas Eulerian time stepping methods for scalar and unsteady Stokes problems have been considered in @LO19 and @vWRL20, see also the reproduction data in @vWRL20a.
 * Fluid-structure interaction problems have been investigated in @vWR21 and @vWRFH21, see also the reproduction data in @vWRFH20a.
 * Surface PDEs have also been considered ranging from scalar ones in @GLR18 and @Hei18 over Vector-Laplacians in @JR19 and @R20 to flows on smooth surfaces in @JR19a and @BR20.
 * Shape optimization for geometries that are described by level set functions have been considered in @Rau18.